Ulsan Stadium

 Ulsan Stadium is a multi-purpose stadium located in Ulsan Sports Complex, Ulsan, South Korea.
-Originally, there was Ulsan Civic Stadium at the same location which opened in 1970.
+Originally, Ulsan Civic Stadium, which had opened in 1970, occupied the same location.
 The original stadium was demolished in 2003 and replaced with Ulsan Sport Complex.
 Ulsan Sports Complex consists of the Ulsan Stadium and Dongchun Gymnasium.
-Ulsan Stadium is a multi-purpose stadium which is mainly used for football; it was the home ground of the Ulsan Hyundai before they moved to Ulsan Munsu Football Stadium in 2001 and was the home stadium of Ulsan Hyundai Mipo Dockyard between 2005 and 2016.
+Ulsan Stadium is a multi-purpose venue mainly used for football; it was the home ground of the Ulsan Hyundai before they moved to Ulsan Munsu Football Stadium in 2001 and was the home stadium of Ulsan Hyundai Mipo Dockyard between 2005 and 2016.
 The stadium has a capacity for 19,471 spectators.